jpvital/points-of-interest/README.md

 Improvements for this version that could have been implemented with more time:

 - setup ESLint to promote code quality and consistency in the codebase
+- complete the joi schema for validating incoming payloads
+- PATCH endpoint to toggle point of interest OFFLINE and ONLINE status.
 - unit tests for service and repository methods
-- PATCH endpoint to toggle point of interest OFFLINE and ONLINE status.
 - Handle additional error codes (For example throw a 409 when we try to create a point of interest with a name that already exists).
 - Monitoring: Create a custom logging class, with different levels of logging, to improve monitoring and reduce cluttering.
-- Setup environment variables such as API ports, database connection details
+- Setup environment variables such as API ports, database connection details, logging level
 - Complete Swagger API docs
 - Use caching to retrieve frequently accessed data and reduce the load on our database